Warwick Scholars Undergraduates

 Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme lead.
-To accept your place, you'll be asked to read through and sign our Warwick Scholars Student Agreement which will be shared with you as part of the invitation and complete our Warwick Scholars UG programme starter survey.
+To accept your place, you'll be asked to read through and sign our Warwick Scholars Student Agreement, which you'll receive along with your invitation.

 WarwickScholars at warwick dot ac dot uk